 - a smooth panel/handrail fixed at a height of between 1 metre and 1.2 metres above ground level

 - a tapping rail of at least 15cm depth and a fixed at a height no more than 20cm off ground level

 The barriers should be of different colours, such as black and white or other colour combinations.
 This is so that they can be easily identified by the visually impaired but do not dominate the street.

 Hours of operation

-8am to 8pm.
-If it’s in a pedestrianised area, the hours of operation will be the same as the times the road is closed to traffic.
-All equipment must be removed before the road reopens.
+The standard hours approved are 8am to 8pm, however you can apply outside of this window, up to 11pm.
+If it’s in a pedestrianised area, the hours of operation on the road will be the same as the times the road is closed to traffic.
+All equipment must be removed outside of the hours approved on the licence.

-You will be required to reimburse us against all losses and claims for injury or damage to any person or property which may occur out of the provision of the facility.
-For this purpose you must provide proof that you have an insurance policy in at least the sum of £5,000,000 (five million pounds) for one incident with the number of incidents unlimited with an insurance company to be approved by us.
+In making this application you are confirming that you are indemnifying Cheshire West and Chester Council against all losses and claims for injury or damage to any person or property which may occur as a result of or in connection with the provision of the facility.
+For this purpose you must provide proof that you have an insurance policy of at least the sum of £5,000,000 (five million pounds) for one incident with the number of incidents unlimited with an insurance company to be approved by us.

 In order to serve alcohol, the area you propose to use must be included in the premises licence required for the supply of alcohol.
 You may need to apply for an amendment to your licence if this is not included within your designated area.
 This is a separate process and obtaining a Highways Act licence does not guarantee that an extension to a premises licence will be granted

 You will need the following before you can submit your application: